 - Social Shares: Like inbound links, social shares are an indicator of the quality of content and can bring reach that your wouldn’t otherwise have.

 - Subscribers: Most blogs have some subscriber functionality built in.
 Growing your subscribers creates a new promotion channel for you and helps you develop an engaged and active audience.

 Building a strong content strategy can be transformational.
 Remember—82% of marketers who blog daily and 57% of marketers who blog monthly have acquired a customer through their blog.
 It takes time and persistence, but if you build a consistent strategy and set meaningful goals, it can be an investment that pays off significantly and allows you to reduce your spend in other areas.

-Are you going to Digital Marketing Boot Camp for the Arts October 29-30 in NYC?
-Check out Meghan's Boot Camp session—How to Develop a Content Strategy that will Draw People In.
+Are you going to Digital Marketing Boot Camp for the Arts October 19-20 in NYC?
+Check out Meghan's Boot Camp session from 2015—How to Develop a Content Strategy that will Draw People In.